iVibudh/TensorFlow-for-DeepLearning/G-DeepLearning.AI/B-Building-Systems-with-ChatGPT-API/README.md

     - this allows the developer to parse out the irrelevant sections of the model response (in this case, reasoning)

 ## 6. Chaining Prompts
+- It is more tedious to break a large complex prompt into a chain of simpler prompts.
+However, chaining propts usually help us in getting the correect reasoning at each step.
+- An example of a Chatbot which can give information on products is given in the notebook.
+We can build on top of the instructions to help it to make it do more tasks.

+Why use chain prompting?
+- More focused (breaks down a complex task)
+- Context Limitations (Max tokens for input and output response)
+- Reduced Costs (pay per token) dynamically allowing relevant information to be taken in

+There are more advanced ways to retrieve contextual information
+- Text embeddings (allows you to retrieve relevant information more effectively)
+    - it enables fuzzy or semantics search which allows us to retrive information more effectively, without using the exact keywords.

 ## 7. Check Outputs
 ## 8. Evaluation
 ## 9. Evaluation Part 1